ibexa/documentation-developer/docs/users/oauth_server.md

 ---
-description: Other applications can authenticate users through Ibexa DXP user repository thanks to OAuth 2 protocol.
+description: Other applications can authenticate users through OAuth 2 protocol then access to their resources.
 ---

 # OAuth Server